 It doesn’t mean a domain ending with .asia will not be displayed in other contents.
 It does, but it will appear in search pages of Asia more preferably than other regions.

 What is beginning tag of URL?

 It is www which means World Wide Web.
 It is widely used by a domain.
 But a URL can also work without it like wikipedia.com.

-Earlier a web address with and without www were two different addresses but now they are same and whichever you type in address bar you will go to your targeted URL.
+Earlier a web address with and without www were two different addresses.
+Now they are same.
+Whichever you type in address bar you will go to your targeted URL.

 Before www there is another tag http which means hyper text transfer protocol.

 What is top-level domain?

 What if a word (com, org, net etc) comes just after your domain name and URL of your domain ends there?
 It means it is a top-level domain (TLD).
 For example www.beamoneyblogger.com is a top-level domain.

 What is domain name as free?